Cafaro Company

-The Cafaro Company is an American property management and real estate development company which owns several retail shopping centers throughout the United States.
-Based in Niles, Ohio, it is the largest privately owned shopping center development and management company in the U.S., managing more than 30000000 sqft of commercial real estate throughout the country.
+The Cafaro Company is an American property management and real estate development company headquartered in Niles, Ohio.
+It is the largest privately-owned shopping center development and management company in the U.S., managing more than 30000000 sqft of commercial real estate throughout the country.

 History

-Brothers William M. Cafaro and John A. Cafaro began developing grocery stores for Kroger starting in 1942.
-In 1949, the Cafaro brothers formed the Cafaro Company.
-They began developing shopping centers, starting with a grocery plaza in Sharon, Pennsylvania.
-The two brothers managed the non-grocery tenants in the centers they developed.
+Brothers William M. Cafaro and John A. Cafaro began developing grocery stores for Kroger in 1942.
+In 1949, they formed William M. Cafaro & Associates and expanded into shopping center development, opening a grocery plaza in Sharon, Pennsylvania, and another Kroger-anchored center in Barberton, Ohio.
+The brothers also managed the non-grocery tenants in the centers they developed.

+The Cafaro Company opened its first enclosed regional shopping mall, American Mall in Lima, Ohio, in 1965.
+Eastwood Mall followed in 1969, and in 1970 the company developed Kennedy Mall, the first enclosed shopping mall in Iowa.
+During the 1970s and 1980s, Cafaro concentrated its regional mall development in Ohio, Michigan, Indiana, Pennsylvania, and West Virginia.
+As the company expanded, William Cafaro's sons assumed larger leadership roles: Anthony Cafaro Sr. became president in 1978, while John J. Cafaro, as executive vice president, helped develop Meadowbrook Mall and Ohio Valley Mall.

-In 1965, Cafaro opened its first regional shopping mall property, American Mall in Lima, Ohio.
-The company’s first regional mall projects were primarily localized to Ohio, Michigan, Indiana, Pennsylvania, and West Virginia throughout the 1970s and 1980s.
-In 1970, Cafaro opened the first enclosed mall in Iowa, Kennedy Mall in Dubuque.
-In 1988, Target Corporation asked the company to develop centers for the retailer in the Pacific Northwest, expanding the company portfolio to Washington and Oregon and resulting in the establishment of an office in Puyallup, Washington.
+In 1988, Target Corporation asked the company to develop shopping centers for the retailer in the Pacific Northwest, expanding the company portfolio into Washington and Oregon and resulting in the establishment of an office in Puyallup, Washington.
 William M. Cafaro died in April 1998.

-The Cafaro Company divulged in portfolio diversification with projects such as the Eastwood Field baseball park and multi-function complexes such as the renovated Millcreek Mall and Spotsylvania Towne Centre in the 2000s.
-Anthony M. Cafaro, Sr., son of company founder William M. Cafaro, retired as president of the Cafaro Company in December 2009 and was succeeded by his sons Anthony Cafaro, Jr. and William A. Cafaro.
+In the 2000s, the company diversified into sports and mixed-use development projects, including 7 17 Credit Union Field at Eastwood (formerly known as Cafaro Field and Eastwood Field) and major redevelopments at properties such as Millcreek Mall and Spotsylvania Towne Centre.
+In 2009, Anthony Cafaro Sr. and John J. Cafaro retired as president and executive vice president, respectively, and were succeeded by Anthony Cafaro Jr. and William A. Cafaro.